erdogany/gymbox-bot/readme.md

 Endpoints:

-- GET: `/api/table`: return the gymbox time table
+* GET: `/api/table`: return the gymbox time table

-  - Query params:
+  * Query params:
-    - `email`: Gymbox user email
+    * `email`: Gymbox user email
-    - `password`: Gymbox user password
+    * `password`: Gymbox user password

-- GET: `/api/add`: Add a class to book
+* GET: `/api/add`: Add a class to book

-  - Query params:
+  * Query params:
-    - `email`: Gymbox user email
+    * `email`: Gymbox user email
-    - `password`: Gymbox user password
+    * `password`: Gymbox user password
-    - `className`: The name of the class to book
+    * `className`: The name of the class to book
-    - `time`: The time of the class to book, format: HH:mm
+    * `time`: The time of the class to book, format: HH:mm
-    - `date`: The date of the class to book, format: YYYY-MM-DD
+    * `date`: The date of the class to book, format: YYYY-MM-DD
-    - `location`: The gym location of the class to book
+    * `location`: The gym location of the class to book

+* GET: `/api/run`: Run the booking process
+  * Query params:
+    * `email`: Gymbox user email
+    * `password`: Gymbox user password

+# Using on heroku (free)

+Simply create a heroku account and deploy this app.
+(See docs: https://devcenter.heroku.com/articles/git)

+Once you create the app add heroku scheduler. (https://devcenter.heroku.com/articles/scheduler)

+Scheduler needs to run bin/book.sh everyday at 7am; this will make the bookings.